 ‘Love'(on Netflix) Malayalam Movie Review

-The bitter violence hidden in the ‘Happy Couple’ photos
+The bitter violence hidden within the ‘Happy Couple’ photos

 Love, directed by Khalid Rahman is brilliant by all means.
-To be honest, writing a review for such a film is tad challenging as detailed attention needs to be paid to not give away any major spoilers!
+To be honest, writing a review for such a movie is a tad challenging as detailed attention needs to be paid to not expose any major spoilers!

-Well, here I have tried my best to keep away any kind of spoilers from the movie.
+Well, here I have tried my best to refrain from giving away any kind of spoilers from the movie.

-Before digging deeper into the review, here’s an element that caught my attention-the happy couple photo with a bloodstain on it.
+Before digging deeper into the review, here’s a segment that caught my attention-the happy couple photo with a bloodstain on it.

-But they aren’t happy as they appear in those photos.
+But they aren’t happy as they seem in those photos.

-After watching the entire movie, I could not help contemplating on the bitter violence hidden in these ‘happy couple’ photos that often goes unnoticed.
-Have these happy couple photos become a display of love more than a symbolism of the very experience of love?
-The blood stains on the photograph very much agree to that.
+After watching the entire movie, I couldn’t help to contemplate the bitter violence hidden in these ‘happy couple’ photos that usually go unnoticed.
+Have these happy couple photos become a display of love more than the symbolism of the very experience of love?
+The bloodstains on the photograph very much agree with that.

 On the parallel side of that happy photo lies violence, deceit, and infidelity.
-The photo ends up being a mockery of the reality, lampooning love and the darker side of the same.
+The photo ends up being a mockery of reality, lampooning love and exploring the darker side of the same.

 A Quick Look

 The film opens with Deepthi being informed that she is two months pregnant.
-Though she has been trying for a child for a while but does not seem happy at this news now.
+Though she has been trying to conceive for a while, does not seem happy with this news now.

-We sense a discord in their marriage at the beginning itself, but have no clue what the reasons to that might be.
+We sense a discord in Deepthi and Anoop’s marriage right from the beginning itself but have no clue what the reasons for that might be.
 It is only in the end that secrets unfold.